E-Cigarette Waste Disposal

+E-cigarettes produce a unique waste product that’s similar to nicotine waste and needs careful disposal.
 Although it may seem that e-cigarettes and other products using e-liquid developed only in the last few years, some form of electronic cigarette has existed since the late 1960s, and designs for ones were available decades before that.
 However, e-cigarette devices have only attained commercial success in the last two decades.

 A recent study estimates that as many as 10.8 million Americans use e-cigarettes and the majority of those users are under the age of 35.
 E-cigarette use is frequently associated with traditional smokers who are attempting to curb the behavior or switch to something that is perceived to be less harmful.

-E-Liquid Waste and Related Wastes
+E-Cigarette Waste and Related Wastes

 E-cigarettes are composed of the e-liquid, or “vape juice,” a cartridge, and a lithium ion battery.
 Both the cartridge and the e-liquid itself require hazardous waste disposal because they have come into contact with nicotine.
 When discarded inappropriately, the residual nicotine may leach into soil and cause harm to wildlife.
+It’s important to take the proper precautions to dispose of vape waste and other waste from e-cigarettes correctly to avoid any contamination of the environment.

 EPA Designation of Nicotine Waste